 DOUGLASTON DEVELOPMENT MANAGEMENT TEAM

-Jeff is also currently President of the Jewish National Fund of Greater New York as well as a member of its National Board of Trustees and National Board of Directors.
-The Fund recently honored Jeff with their Tree of Life Award, a humanitarian award given in recognition of outstanding community involvement.
-Other recognitions include the Ernst & Young Entrepreneur of the Year, the National Association of Home Builders Builder of the Year, the Associated Builders and Owners of Greater New York Developer of the Year, the American ORT Community Achievement Award as well as the Phipps Housing Community Builder Award.
-The New York Housing Conference named Mr. Levine “Developer of the Year” in 2000.
+Some of Mr. Levine's many professional recognitions include the Ernst & Young Entrepreneur of the Year, the National Association of Home Builders Affordable Builder of the Year, the Associated Builders and Owners of Greater NY Developer of the Year, and the Phipps Housing Community Builder of the Year.
+The New York Housing Conference named Mr. Levine Developer of the Year in 2000.